BrandonQDo/spending-analysis/README.md

 # spending-analysis
-This project analyzes multi-month credit card  transaction data to identify spending trends across categories.
+This project analyzes multi-month credit card transaction data using Excel to identify spending patterns across categories.
+Data was organized, aggregated, and visualized to highlight trends and support simple data-driven insights.
-Used Excel functions (SUM, AVERAGE) to calculate totals and monthly breakdown Created visualizations and summarized key insights to support data-driven analysis